Toners, Acne, Reviews, Skincare

 Benton Aloe BHA Skin Toner Review

-I am a bit of a toners and FTEs junkie.
-I mean, yes, I am skin care junkie from head to toe, but there is something about these liquid wonders that make my wallet itch.
-I have all sorts of them: pH-adjusting, milky, hydrating, with or without snail mucin, all types of fermented, toner pads everything… Well, you get the picture.
-Benton Aloe BHA Skin Toner* in particular is with aloe vera, hyaluronic acid and very interesting BHA – salicylic acid.
+I am a bit of a toner and FTE junkie.
+I mean, yes, I am a skincare junkie from head to toe, but there is something about these liquid wonders that make my wallet itch.
+I have all sorts of them: pH-adjusting, milky, hydrating, with or without snail mucin, ferments, toner pads, everything… Well, you get the picture.
+Benton Aloe BHA Skin Toner has Aloe vera, Hyaluronic Acid, and exciting BHA – salicylic acid.

 In today’s post, I will review a cult favorite Benton brand product that oily acne-prone skin people especially love for its calming, hydrating, and acne-controlling properties.
 Let me introduce you to this goodie toner, the Benton Aloe BHA Skin Toner.